-Bio-Path Holdings, Inc. ("Bio-Path" or the "Company") is a biotechnology company with its lead cancer drug candidate, Liposomal Grb-2 ("L-Grb-2" or "BP-100-1.01"), currently in clinical trials.
+Bio-Path is a biotechnology company with its lead cancer drug candidate, Liposomal Grb-2 ("L-Grb-2"), currently in clinical trials.
 The planned principal operations are described in the following paragraphs.
 The Company was founded with technology from The University of Texas, MD Anderson Cancer Center ("MD Anderson") and is dedicated to developing novel cancer drugs under an exclusive license arrangement (the "License Agreement").
 The Company has drug delivery platform technology with composition of matter intellectual property for systemic delivery of its proprietary antisense.
 Bio-Path also plans to investigate developing liposome tumor targeting technology, which has the potential to be developed to augment the Company's current delivery technology to improve further the effectiveness of its antisense.
 In addition to its existing technology under license, the Company expects to maintain a close working relationship with key members of the MD Anderson staff, which has the potential to provide Bio-Path with additional drug candidates in the future.
 Bio-Path also expects to broaden its technology to include cancer drugs other than antisense, including drug candidates licensed from institutions other than MD Anderson.